Not only did I clear up my acne and rosacea, but I also cleared up my eczema and psoriasis.

 This isn’t a blog post about Birth Control or Lo Loestrin Fe, but I feel like all of the following are important, when looking at this as a whole.

 5 months later I was still dealing with acne that I’d never had before.
 Nothing that I had always done would cure it, makeup made it worse, and my inevitable stress and tears definitely didn’t help.
-It came up almost as a rash, full of fury, fire, and I swear it sought to destroy me.
+It came up almost like a rash, full of fury, fire, and I swear it sought to destroy me.
 And for a long time, I let it.

 I became incredibly depressed.
 I wouldn’t leave my room for days because I was so embarrassed by my skin.
-Some people found this ridiculous, but to me it was a huge deal.
+Some people found this ridiculous, but to me, it was a huge deal.
 Not to mention that I was also in a lot of pain – It felt as if each individual pore was sore and honestly I’m wincing now just thinking about it.

 Aczone makes a commercial where it shows all these people doing life, and how in the back of their head they’re only thinking about their acne, and I completely related to it.
 It consumed my every thought (video below just for reference).